 Construction is becoming more technical.
 We aim to help you negotiate the requirements of the building regulations.
 You may need an architect or agent to design your scheme.
 They will provide you with the detailed drawings and specification.
 Planning drawings do not normally show enough technical details.

 Check out the LABC Front Door website for advice on home improvements, including:

 - Loft conversions

 - Replacing windows

 - Working with builders and designers

 LABC represent all local authority building control teams in England and Wales.

 LABC Front Door have put together a list of frequently asked questions about home improvement projects.
-If you can’t find the answer you’re looking for you can use their Ask Anna service to submit your own question.
+If you can’t find the answer you’re looking for you can use the Ask Anna service to submit your own general question.

 Do I need Permission?